SeanVenz/codechum/Lesson1/Topic7.md

 # HTML Lists: Creating Ordered Lists (ol) and Unordered Lists (ul)

-In HTML (Hypertext Markup Language), you can create both ordered lists and unordered lists to organize and present information in a structured manner.
+In HTML, you can create both ordered lists and unordered lists to organize and present information in a structured manner.
 Lists are useful for displaying items or concepts in a sequential or non-sequential format.
-In this comprehensive guide, we will explore how to create ordered lists (ol) and unordered lists (ul), as well as how to nest lists and add list items (li).
+In this topic, we will explore how to create ordered lists (ol) and unordered lists (ul), as well as how to nest lists and add list items (li).

 ## Introduction